jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Identify the acceptable key lengths for use with each algorithm based on the sensitivity of the info transmitted
     - Enumerate the secure transaction protocols (e.g. TLS) that may be used
     - As computing power goes up, the strength of cryptographic algorithms goes down; keep in mind the effective life of a certificate or cert template, and of cryptographic systems
+    - TLS uses an ephemeral symmetric session key between server and client, exchanged using asymmetric crtypography; note that all content is protected using symmetric cryptography
     - Beyond brute force, consider things like the discovery of a bug or an issue with an algorithm or system
     - NIST defines the following terms that are commonly used to describe algorithms and key lengths:
         - approved (an algorithm that is specified as a NIST or FIPS recommendation)